 - Online – Reduced (students/unwaged – 30 GBP)

-These fees help pay for the conference location, keynotes, coffee/tea, student-assistants, etc. The registration fee does NOT include lunch or accommodation.
+These fees helped pay for the conference location, keynotes, coffee/tea, student-assistants, etc. The registration fee does NOT include lunch or accommodation.
 In case of financial duress, members can contact our ED Elise Louviot for the fee to be waived.

 Location